 Hay Street West could further embrace its role as major connector between Haymarket and Ultimo and take people on a journey into historic Chinatown.
-It could remain grand in scale but also be welcoming, with seating and shelter for everyday use.
+It could remain grand in scale but also be welcoming, with seating, trees and greening for everyday use.
 It could be further animated by events and cultural celebrations and provide generous spaces for large public gatherings.